The Dangers in bulimia are real - this illness can kill!

 Dangerously low blood pressure can cause you to have an abnormal heart rate, shock (that can lead to organ failure) or even cardiac arrest.

 Low blood pressure is common in bulimics and anorexics because it's caused by malnutrition, starvation, low body temperature and dehydration.

 An easy way of recognizing low blood pressure is if you have spells of dizziness, blurry vision, heart pounding, fainting and headaches.
 I know I had all of these symptoms when I was bulimic...
 So keep an eye out for them.

-If somebody is malnourished it means that they are not getting enough of the nutrients that their body need to function normally.
+If somebody is malnourished it means that they're not getting enough nutrients for their body to function normally.

 Malnutrition causes massive health problems - many of them life threatening.
 Kidney failure, blindness, respiratory infections and death are just a few of them.